cdl-geneseo/geneseo-dictionary/C/Cocksmack.md

 # Cocksmack

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Cocksmack

 Created by  Unknown User (bli2), last modified by  Unknown User (kla8) on Nov 20, 2012

 Cocksmack (VB): action in which a male hits a female with his genitalia.
 Definition of approximately 10% of those surveyed.
 (F06) (new word) Unknown by approximately 90% of those surveyed.
 (F06) SimmingtonCompletely Obsolete, 2012.
 K. Andryshak